 There are many good ways to learn a foreign language on your own.

 The best one is a combination of all of them.

 This means learning with the help of a language app as well as with a good movie, podcast, song, or book.

 You could also add to that a book for Italian learners, with good explanations, grammar tips, examples, and Italian vocabulary in context.

 Don’t forget to take notes about those aspects that you find very interesting or very hard.
 And make sure you do exercises.

 Writing can also be a great way of learning.
 You can start by writing a simple song and developing your writing skills.

 How to Learn Italian Fast?

-You could start with simple steps: reading aloud, building your vocabulary with a good dictionary, listening to conversational Italian and repeating what you heard, observing and imitating Italians.
+You could start with simple steps: reading aloud, building your vocabulary with a good dictionary, listening to conversational Italian and repeating what you heard, and observing and imitating Italians.

 However, if you can afford it, the best way to learn Italian is to immerse yourself in the culture, which means going to Italy and avoiding your mother tongue.

 You should take Italian lessons and surround yourself with Italian speakers.

 If that’s not an option, though, but you are willing to spend some money, another option to learn the Italian language faster is with 1-to-1 lessons, at least 3 times a week.

 Ideally, your teacher should be a native speaker or have a very good level of Italian.

 As you can see, learning Italian quickly is possible.
 All you need is motivation and a good choice!